-Mounting a kart seat is often simply looked at as driver comfort.
-Even the most experienced of drivers can find fitting a new seat a daunting task.
-This is because it requires a reasonable amount of precision, and it is an important part of the kart for several reasons.
+Mounting a go-kart seat is often simply looked at from the perspective of driver comfort.
+But even the most experienced drivers can find fitting a new seat a daunting task.
+That’s why we’ve put together a guide on how to correctly mount your go-kart’s seat.

 - Put your seat on the beams